nrfconnect/sdk-nrfxlib/nrf_security/doc/driver_config.rst

 +-----------------------+--------------------------------------------------------------------------+----------------------------+

 .. note::
-   * If an RSA algorithm is enabled and no PSA driver enables or supports it, then :ref:`nrf_security_drivers_builtin` support is enabled and used.
+   * If an RSA algorithm is enabled and no PSA driver enables or supports it, :ref:`nrf_security_drivers_builtin` support is enabled and used.
    * :ref:`nrf_security_drivers_cc3xx` is limited to key sizes less than or equal to 2048 bits.

 Secure Hash configurations
 **************************

-You can configure the Secure Hash algorithms by setting one or more Kconfig options according to the following table:
+To configure the Secure Hash algorithms, set one or more of the following Kconfig options:

 +-----------------------+-----------------------------------------------+
 | Hash algorithm        | Configuration option                          |